ABernard27/Adam-Method/README.md

 ## Example

 We use the function `torch.optim.adam` in the `pytorch` library to compute the loss of two examples.
+The results are in the directory [graph](graph).
+You can find the script used in [script.py](script.py)

 ### Multinomial regression